Thank you, Scott Shannon, and happy Monday if there's such a thing.

 He's one fall away, and they will have no choice but to remove him from the ticket.

-And I know that's creating some anxiety among many of you and and many people in the Republican circles, conservative circles.
+And I know that's creating some anxiety among many of you and many people in the Republican circles, conservative circles.

-Uh yeah, I mean, there's a certain degree of that there is uncertainty going into this election year.
+Yeah, I mean, there's a certain degree of that there is uncertainty going into this election year.

-Is Biden gonna be on the ticket?
+Is Biden going to be on the ticket?

 I can't say with any high degree of confidence at this point.

-And I think last week was probably the worst week of Biden's presidency, and I don't see it getting any better, because I don't think he's better cognitively, and I don't see any I'm not talking I've not spoken with any doctor that thinks he can improve cognitively.
+And I think last week was probably the worst week of Biden's presidency, and I don't see it getting any better because I don't think he's better cognitively.

 It doesn't matter whether they give him medicine or treatment or how much they cover for him, which means probably Van Jones gave the best advice.

-Now you got Van Jones, you got David Axelod, you got James Carvel, you got Paul Bagala now adding the list, Maureen Dowd with another column this weekend, addressing specifically the age issue.
+Now, you got Van Jones, you got David Axerod, you got James Carville, you got Paul Bagala now adding the list.

 These are very prominent Democratic voices.